-the PLANT A TREE PROJECT CONTINUES.
+the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 GOAL ACHIEVED